Dhammacakkappavattana Sutta: Key topics

-Buddhist understanding of the sutta
+Not all versions contain all these elements.

+Traditional background

 According to the Buddhist tradition, the Dhammacakkappavattana Sutta is the first teaching given by the Buddha after he attained enlightenment.
 According to Buddhist tradition, the Buddha attained enlightenment and liberation while meditating under the Bodhi Tree by the Nerañjarā river in Bodh Gaya.
 Afterwards, he remained silent for forty-nine days.
 According to MN 26 and MĀ 204, after deciding to teach, the Buddha initially intended to visit his former teachers, Āḷāra Kālāma and Uddaka Rāmaputta, to teach them his insights, but they had already died and born in a place where it is not apt to preach or they were deaf, so he decided to visit his five former companions.
 On his way, he encountered a spiritual seeker named Upaka.
-The Buddha proclaimed that he had achieved full awakening, but Upaka was not convinced and "took a different path".The Buddha then journeyed from Bodhgaya to Sarnath, a small town near the sacred city of Varanasi in central India.
+The Buddha proclaimed that he had achieved full awakening, but Upaka was not convinced and "took a different path".The Buddha then journeyed from Bodh Gaya to Sarnath, a small town near the sacred city of Varanasi in central India.
 There he met his five former companions, the ascetics with whom he had shared six years of hardship.
 His former companions were at first suspicious of the Buddha, thinking he had given up his search for the truth when he renounced their ascetic ways.
 But upon seeing the radiance of the Buddha, they requested him to teach what he had learned.
 Thereupon the Buddha gave the teaching that was later recorded as the Dhammacakkappavattana Sutta, which introduces fundamental concepts of Buddhist thought, such as the Middle Way and the Four Noble Truths.